KhaledMoataz/ODE_Accelerator/README.md

 To initialize a modelsim project to run and test the step module:

 1. Make sure your base directory is ODE_Accelerator (this repository).
-2. Initialize modelsim project using presynthesis module: do "Step Module/init_project.tcl" or
+2. Initialize modelsim project:
+    1. Using pre-synthesis module: *do "Step Module/init_project.tcl"*
-2. Initialize modelsim project using presynthesis module: do "Step Module/init_project_post_synthesis.tcl"
+    2. Using post-synthesis module: *do "Step Module/init_project_post_synthesis.tcl"*
-3. Generate random test data and run tests using: do "Step Module/test/run_test.tcl".
+3. Generate random test data and run tests using:  *do "Step Module/test/run_test.tcl"*